tahczeban/stock-analysis2/README.md

 ***DELIVERQBLE 2: Written Analysis***

 - repository with README:

 ***SUMMARY:***

+-2017 demonstrated improved stock performance for manuy of the green stocks, especially Steve's parents', DQ -2018 demonstrated a decline in stock performance
+-the refactored code was faster for both years

 The **ADVANTAGES** of refactoring the code are:

-- easier to interpret the code in smaller steps
+- easier for others to interpret the code in smaller steps
 - easier to see patterns in the code
-- can more readily find errors in the code
+- can more readily find errors/bugs in the code
+- runs the array faster

 The **DISADVANTAGES** of refactoring the code are:

-- may not prove to be more efficient
+- may not prove to be more efficient in comparison to time of creating it (time-consuming)
+- may introduce new errors/bugs
+- data type is limited

 How do these pros and cons apply to refactoring the original VBA script?

-- can prove to organize/clean and declutter the original script
+In conclusiuon, Refactoring can prove to organize/clean and declutter the original script and make it more efficient and easier to re-use.
+On the flip side the ratio of time to complete refactoring to improved advantage time has to be worth the effort.
+Efficienncy of the new, refactored code has to be e=tested, in order to weigh the pros and cons.
+In this particular case, the time required to refactor the code did not make the few seconds of improved efficiency worth it.

 ________________
 ***REFERENCES:*** Google, BSC, StackOverflow, GitHub